odys-z/x-visual/README.md

     npm test
 ~~~

-For installing and troubleshooting, there is a trying page may be helpfful.
+For installing and troubleshooting, there is a trying page may be helpful.
 See
 [Mocha project example](https://github.com/odys-z/hello/blob/master/mocha/README.md)

 - debug tip